Minangkabau people

 Minangkabau are the ethnic majority in West Sumatra and Negeri Sembilan.
-Minangkabau are also a recognised minority in other parts of Indonesia as well as Malaysia, Singapore and the Netherlands.
+Minangkabau are also a recognised minority in other parts of Indonesia as well as Malaysia, Singapore, and the Netherlands.

 Etymology

 There are several possible etymologies for the term Minangkabau (Minangkabau: Minang Jawi script: منڠ).
-While the word "kabau" undisputedly translates to "water buffalo", the word "minang" is traditionally known as the pinang fruit (areca nut) chewed with sirih (betel) leaves.
+While the word "kabau" undisputedly translates to "buffalo", the word "minang" is traditionally known as the pinang fruit (areca nut) chewed with sirih (betel) leaves.
 But there is also a folklore that mention that term Minangkabau came from a popular legend that was derived from a territorial dispute between a people and a prince from a neighbouring region.
-To avoid a battle, the local people proposed a fight to the death between two water buffalo (kabau) to settle the dispute.
+To avoid the battle, the local people proposed a fight to the death between two water buffaloes (kabau) to settle the dispute.
 The prince agreed and produced the largest, meanest, most aggressive buffalo.
 The villagers on other hand produced a hungry baby calf with its small horns ground to be as sharp as knives.
 Seeing the adult buffalo across the field, the calf ran forward, hoping for milk.
 The big buffalo saw no threat in the baby buffalo and paid no attention to it, looking around for a worthy opponent.
 But when the baby thrust his head under the big bull's belly, looking for an udder, the sharpened horns punctured and killed the bull giving the villagers their victory (menang, hence minang kabau: "victors of the buffalo" which eventually became Minangkabau).
 That legend, however, is known to be a mere tale and that the word "minang" is too far from the word "menang" which means 'win'.

-The legend however has its rebuttals as the word 'minang' refers to the consumption of areca nut (pinang), yet there hasn't been any popular explanation on the word 'minang' that relates the aforementioned action to the word for "water buffalo".
+The legend however has its rebuttals as the word 'minang' refers to the consumption of areca nut (pinang), yet there has not been any popular explanation on the word 'minang' that relates the aforementioned action to the word for "water buffalo".

-The first mention of the name Minangkabau as Minanga Tamwan, is in the late 7th century Kedukan Bukit inscription, describing Sri Jayanasa sacred journey from Minanga Tamwan accompanied with 20.000 soldiers heading to Matajap and conquering several areas in the southern of Sumatra.
+The first mention of the name Minangkabau as Minanga Tamwan, is in the late 7th century Kedukan Bukit inscription, describing Sri Jayanasa's sacred journey from Minanga Tamwan accompanied with 20,000 soldiers heading to Matajap and conquering several areas in the southern of Sumatra.